hage91/emsphs/_pages/Literature.md

 ---

-Some references on dissipative and port-Hamiltonian Systems: [Suggest more](mailto:gernandt@uni-wuppertal.de).
+[Suggest more](mailto:gernandt@uni-wuppertal.de) references on dissipative and port-Hamiltonian Systems. .

 **Surveys**